MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/upgrade-migration-warehouse-management-processes.md

 ms.dyn365.ops.version: AX 7.0.0
 ---

-# Migrate from AX 2012 to Finance and Operations
+# Migrate products and warehouse management from AX 2012 to Finance and Operations

 This topic provides an overview of the product and warehouse management migration options within Microsoft Dynamics 365 for Finance and Operations, Enterprise edition.